AXIHIXA/Memo/notes/cpp/effective_cpp_notes_03_effective_stl.md

-### 📌 Item 7: When using containers of newed pointers, remember to delete the pointers before the container is destroyed
+### 📌 Item 7: When using containers of `new`ed pointers, remember to `delete` the pointers before the container is destroyed

+- Let containers contain smart pointers to eliminate resource leaks and keep exception safety.